 Yet, the prospect of traveling abroad all by myself – getting to the airport and back (from the trip), and going through the long process from check-in to security check, and flying alone with strangers — was daunting enough for me because that meant getting out of my comfort zone.
 I’m used to being assisted especially in new situations.

 Last year in fact — as I shared in a previous post — the chance to travel overseas already presented itself to me.
 Not your regular adventurer at heart, I found many excuses to back off.

 But this time, I mustered the courage to embrace this golden opportunity, for such may no longer come my way.
-Besides, my son had already bought my plane tickets at short notice, too (so I’d no longer have any excuses to say no).
+Besides, my son had already bought my plane tickets at short notice, too.
+So clever of him for I’d no longer have any excuses to say no.

 With little time to prepare my mind, my heart, and my things, “a drum of anxieties was revolving in my consciousness” (to quote Alain de Botton in his book, “The Art of Travel”) days prior to my scheduled flight.

 Worrying about losing my way at the airports (here and at Changi), my hearing impairment, and my natural clumsiness even at my age, I was getting to be a big bundle of nerves as the time drew near.